 After all, it was for a good cause.
-But when it hit $17,350, I suddenly developed lockjaw.
-Later, the sheepish winner with a severe case of buyer?s remorse came to me and offered his date back to me for $17,000.
-I said “no thanks.” $16,500, $16,000, $15,500?
-I passed.
+But when it hit $17,750, I suddenly developed lockjaw.
+Later, the sheepish winner with a severe case of buyer?s remorse came to me and offered his date back to me for $17,000.?
+I said ?no thanks.? $16,500, $16,000, $16,250?

-If you rode the S&P 500 (SPX) from 700 to 2,000 and the Dow Average (INDU) from 7,000 to 17,300, why sweat trying to eke out a few more basis points, especially when the risk/reward ratio sucks so badly, as it did then?
+If you rode the S&P 500 (SPX) from 700 to 2,100 and the Dow Average (INDU) from 7,000 to 17,750, why sweat trying to eke out a few more basis points, especially when the risk/reward ratio sucks so badly, as it did then?

 I realize that many of you are not hedge fund managers, and that running a prop desk, mutual fund, 401k, pension fund, or day trading account has its own demands.

 At least then I?ll have plenty of dry powder for when the window of opportunity reopens for business.
 So while I?m mending my nets, I?ll be building new lists of trades for you to strap on when the sun, moon, and stars align once again.